-- the Council must play its part by demonstrating leadership on this issue.
-This includes working with all council partners and ensuring that all existing and new strategies and plans, such as this SPD, are re-aligned to the Climate Emergency. - 1.12 The St Helens Climate Emergency Response Plan sets out the Council's ambitious strategy for supporting the borough to achieve the highly challenging target of carbon neutrality ("net zero") by 2040. - 1.13 Road emissions comprise over 90% of transport emissions with the majority of road-based emissions arising from private cars (as shown in Figure 2) and improvements in the level of climate change gases that cars emit has been largely offset by an increased number of journeys, higher car ownership and a tendency towards larger vehicles.
+- there is a need to act in-line with worldwide agreements on climate change and the best available evidence, and to work with partners and organisations across the borough to achieve 'net zero' by 2040; and - the Council must play its part by demonstrating leadership on this issue.
+This includes working with all council partners and ensuring that all existing and new strategies and plans, such as this SPD, are re-aligned to the Climate Emergency.

+The St Helens Climate Emergency Response Plan sets out the Council's ambitious strategy for supporting the borough to achieve the highly challenging target of carbon neutrality ("net zero") by 2040.
+Road emissions comprise over 90% of transport emissions with the majority of road-based emissions arising from private cars (as shown in Figure 2) and improvements in the level of climate change gases that cars emit has been largely offset by an increased number of journeys, higher car ownership and a tendency towards larger vehicles.